-The domestic gold price opening today's trading session was listed by DOJI Group at 69.6 million VND/tael for buying and 70.4 million VND/tael for selling.
+The domestic gold price opening today's trading session was listed by DOJI Group at 69.6 million VND/tael for buying; 70.4 million VND/tael for selling.

-The difference between buying and selling gold prices at DOJI is 800,000 VND/tael.
+The difference between buying and selling price of gold at DOJI is 800,000 VND/tael.

 Compared to the opening of yesterday's trading session, gold prices at DOJI both decreased by 250,000 VND/tael for buying and selling.

-Meanwhile, Saigon Jewelry Company listed the buying price of gold at 69.5 million VND/tael; the selling price was 70.3 million VND/tael.
+Meanwhile, Saigon Jewelry Company listed the buying price of gold at 69.5 million VND/tael; the selling price is 70.3 million VND/tael.

-The difference between buying and selling gold prices at Saigon Jewelry Company SJC is 800,000 VND/tael.
+The difference between buying and selling price of gold at Saigon Jewelry Company SJC is 800,000 VND/tael.

-Compared to yesterday's opening session, the gold price at Saigon Jewelry Company SJC decreased by 400,000 VND/tael for buying and 300,000 VND/tael for selling.
+Compared to yesterday's opening session, the gold price at Saigon Jewelry Company SJC decreased by 400,000 VND/tael for buying and decreased by 300,000 VND/tael for selling.

 Although it has been adjusted down, the current gap between buying and selling gold in the country is very high.
 This can put buyers at risk of losing money when investing in the short term.